simple2d/simple2d/README.md

 Callback functions can also be changed anytime – more on that below.
 Many values can also be read from the `Window` structure, see the [`simple2d.h`](include/simple2d.h) header file for details.

-When you're done with the window, shut down media subsystems and free allocated memory using:
+When you're done with the window, free it using:

 ```c
 S2D_FreeWindow(window);